At a Glance

 Understand the Role: Read the job description carefully to understand the specific responsibilities and requirements for the Payroll Specialist position.
 Tailor your application to highlight relevant experience in payroll services.

 Highlight Relevant Experience: In your CV and cover letter, emphasise any previous roles where you managed payroll processes.
-Include specific examples of how you handled payroll for clients, showcasing your attention to detail and accuracy.
+Include specific examples of how you handled payroll for clients or within a team, showcasing your attention to detail and accuracy.

 How to prepare for a job interview at CBSbutler Holdings Limited